asaiyu/AMD_GPU_Learning_Kit/README.md

 Within the introduction will be links to chapter material, example code, and a quiz to test your understanding.
 All material is contained within markdown files (besides in the cases of example code), and can be navigated via hyperlinks within the markdown files.

-## Contributing
-If you want to contribute or help with the development of this teaching kit, create a fork of this repo and open a feature branch.
-Then, create a pull request.
-We'd love to make this teaching kit the best it can be with your help!

 ## Table of Contents
 - [Introduction to ROCm](IntroToRocm/Intro.md)
 - [Memory and Data Locality](MemoryandDataLocality/Intro.md)